brutusin/flea-db/README.md

 ```
 internally this ends up calling `addDocument` in the underlying Lucene `IndexWriter`.
 #### Delete
-The API enables to delete a set of registries using `delete(Query q)`.
+The API enables to delete a set of records using `delete(Query q)`.
 #### Commit
 Previous operations (store and delete) are not (and won't ever be) visible until `commit()` is called.
 #### Optimization